Motor Vehicle Service and Maintenance Technician (Light Vehicle)

 • alternative fuels and hybrid and electric systems.

-Acceptance on this Apprenticeship will be determined through completion of Functional Skills entry assessments with our Work-based Learning team and a vocational assessment carried out by the engineering team at the College.
+Acceptance on this Apprenticeship will be determined through completion of Functional Skills entry assessments with our Business Engagement team and a vocational assessment carried out by the engineering team at the College.
 Whilst any entry requirements will be a matter for individual employers, typically an apprentice might be expected to already have the following qualities:

 - an interest in the way vehicles operate